ArielDrabkin/Hunting-Sense/readme.md

 </div>

 The third plot provides a 3D visualization of the nose-tip's movement throughout the video.
 The plot shows the spread of the nose-tip's movement in the x, y, and z directions.
 The plot also shows the nose-tip's trajectory, which indicates the direction of movement.
-The plot provides a visual representation of the nose-tip's movement which located around the prey location
+The plot provides a visual representation of the nose-tip's movement which located around the prey.
 ## References
 1. Fons, R., Sender, S., Peters, T., & Jürgens, K. D. (1997).
 Rates of rewarming, heart and respiratory rates and their significance for oxygen transport during arousal from torpor in the smallest mammal, the Etruscan shrew Suncus etruscus. *J. Exp.
 Biol.*, 200, 1451–1458.
 2. Akhlaq, H., Hishmi, J., & Talmale, S. (2017).
 New Record Of Suncus etruscus (Savi, 1822), The Pygmy White-toothed Shrew (soricidae: Soricomorpha: Mammalia) From Madhya Pradesh, India With Notes On Systematics, Status Of Records And Distribution Chee. *Vol.3, 54*.